Eurosport: Eurosport Australia

+Eurosport DK

 Eurosport DK was a Danish television channel owned by Discovery Networks Northern Europe.
 The channel replaced Canal 8 Sport and Eurosport 2 in Denmark on 1 July 2015.

 On 28 May 2015, Discovery Networks Northern Europe announced that they would merge Canal 8 Sport and Eurosport 2 into Eurosport DK in Denmark, broadcasting football from Danish Superliga, the Bundesliga, Major League Soccer, Capital One Cup, UEFA Euro 2016 qualifying, tennis from ATP Tour, WTA Tour and 3 Grand Slams, cycling from UCI World Tour, Winter sport, Motorsports.

 On 15 February 2016, the channel was replaced by Eurosport 2.